readthedocs/readthedocs.org/docs/user/guides/custom-domains.rst

 We always return the HSTS header with a max-age of at least one year for our own domains including ``*.readthedocs.io``, ``*.readthedocs-hosted.com``, ``readthedocs.org`` and ``readthedocs.com``.

+.. sealso:

    Please contact :doc:`/support` if you want to add a custom header to your domain.

 .. _Strict Transport Security header: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security